fleming79/async-kernel/README.md

 Async kernel started from [IPyKernel](https://github.com/ipython/ipykernel) with the initial idea of running execute requests outside of the message loop.

-We thank the original contributors of IPyKernel that made Async kernel possible.
+We acknowledge the work of the original contributors to IPyKernel that has made Async kernel possible.

-[^config-backend]: The default backend is 'asyncio'.
-To add a 'trio' backend,
-    define a KernelSpec with a kernel name that includes trio in it.